Split-Merge: A Difference-based Approach for Dominant Eigenvalue Problem: Preliminaries

-(iii) All second-order stationary points of the optimization problem in \cref{eq:dc_problem} are global minima.
-In particular, every local minimum of the optimization problem in \cref{eq:dc_problem} is also a global minimum.
-Equivalently, all eigenvectors of $\boldsymbol{A}$, except for the dominant eigenvector, are strict saddle points. \end{theorem}
+(iii) All second-order stationary points of \cref{eq:dc_problem} are global minimizers.
+Consequently, every local minimizer is also a global minimizer.
+Equivalently, all {\tp properly scaled} eigenvectors of $\boldsymbol{A}$ not associated with the dominant eigenvalue correspond to strict saddle points of $f$. \end{theorem}

-These properties imply that the dominant eigenvector can be obtained by solving the optimization problem \cref{eq:dc_problem}.
-Moreover, the function $f(\boldsymbol{x})$ has no non-strict saddle points.
-These results can be extended to a broader class of \textit{Difference} formulations:

-where $\Phi$ and $\Psi$ are twice continuously differentiable functions, which satisfy some mild assumptions as discussed in \cite{auchmuty1989unconstrained}.

-A key advantage of the function $f(\boldsymbol{x})$ is that it satisfies the positive Lipschitz condition \cite{extending2020}; that is, there exists a constant $L_{+} > 0$ such that

-where $\lambda_j\left(\boldsymbol{x}\right)$ denotes the $j$-th eigenvalue of the Hessian $\nabla^2 f\left(\boldsymbol{x}\right)$.
-This property plays a critical role in re-establishing the convergence analysis of the power method from an optimization perspective, and it is one of the primary reasons for choosing $f(\boldsymbol{x})$ over the smooth function used in \cref{eq:smooth_dc_problem}.

-In the following, we revisit the classical power method through the lens of first-order optimization.
-More importantly, this perspective opens the door to a broader class of algorithms, shedding light on new approaches and providing valuable insights into the study of eigenvalue problems.